PER CASO D’USO

 To frame it another way: Remote work security is the defense of sensitive applications and the preservation of acceptable application performance, in the context of more frequent remote access by employees.
 Remote workers expect ready access and fast performance, but delivering both requires keeping numerous threats (such as untrusted remote access) at bay.

-Although traditional remote work security has revolved around virtual private networks (VPNs) and network perimeters, long-term growth in telecommuting among certain employees has necessitated more advanced cyber security practices and supporting tools.
+Although traditional remote work security originally revolved around virtual private networks (VPNs) and network perimeters, an increasingly hybrid workforce has necessitated more advanced cybersecurity practices and supporting tools.

-There are three big pillars of security for remote workers today:
+The three big pillars of security for remote workers are:

-Ubiquitous remote working means that the classic network perimeter model of cyber security — under which initial remote access is granted via VPN, and any subsequent activity within the corporate WAN is deemed safe — no longer works.
+The growth of hybrid work models means the classic network perimeter model of cybersecurity—where initial remote access is granted via VPN, and any subsequent activity within the corporate WAN is deemed safe—no longer works.
 More specifically, remote workers need access to data and applications from virtually anywhere, and often from multiple devices.

-Phishing attacks are a blunt, yet effective, way for their perpetrators to extract sensitive data like login credentials, using common communications channels such as email or chat.
-In a remote work context, phishing emails nominally about changes to corporate policies have become especially common phishing vessels.
+Phishing attacks are a blunt, yet effective, way for their perpetrators to extract sensitive data like login credentials using common communications channels such as email or chat.
+In a remote work context, phishing emails including content related to corporate policies have become especially common phishing vessels.
 Scams related to prizes or “urgent” matters like tax filing remain popular, too.

-Worse, passwords that they use on personal accounts are reused on corporate ones as well.
-In 2020, the average user shared 8 passwords across personal and corporate accounts, meaning that a breach affecting their private email accounts could have major ramifications for the safety of their workplace data.
+Even worse, passwords that they use on personal accounts are reused on corporate ones as well.
+This means a breach affecting a private email account could have major ramifications for the safety of workplace data.
 The sheer scope of SaaS and web app usage makes poor password hygiene a major threat to remote work security.

 In the old world of perimeter security, IT could extend its perimeter to a set of trusted managed devices, like company-owned PCs, and enable VPN access from them.
-That paradigm breaks down in a remote work world, in which employees are typically using an unmanaged personal like their own phone and laptop.
+That paradigm breaks down in a remote work world, where employees are typically using unmanaged personal devices like smartphones and laptops.

 Someone with a VPN client installed on a personal device could access their company applications, but there would be distinct security risks involved.
 The personal device in question might not be properly patched or running the most up-to-date software.
 Accordingly, they could open up new vulnerabilities across the network after gaining remote access to it.

-At a fundamental level, SASE makes network access more secure without compromising on performance.
-It connects users to any type of application — including SaaS, internally managed apps, virtualized ones and web properties —by way of a variety of security mechanisms, including SWGs, CASBs and sandboxes.
+At a fundamental level, SASE makes network access more secure without compromising performance.
+It connects users to any type of application—including SaaS, internally managed apps, virtualized ones and web properties—by way of a variety of security mechanisms including SWGs, CASBs and sandboxes.
 SASE safely connects a remote worker to any app, on any device, from any location, and doesn’t require setting up a bunch of firewalls at every branch.

 Meanwhile, as part of SASE, ZTNA trusts no one by default, instead using continuous monitoring and validation of all user identities via mechanisms like multi-factor authentication (MFA).
 The zero trust approach is ideal for remote work security because:

 Traffic visibility is essential when evaluating risks from and to remote workers.
-To that end, an analytics solution may provide deep visibility into data points such as usernames, time stamps and source IP addresses, and also use AI to identify high-risk users and activities.
+To that end, a user behavior analytics solution may provide deep visibility into data points such as usernames, time stamps and source IP addresses, and also use AI to identify high-risk users and activities.

 MFA is one of the most reliable ways to block automated cyberattacks as well as limit the damage from password theft and recycling.
 Single Sign-On (SSO) streamlines the user login experience and simplifies identity and access management for IT.
 Integrations with identity providers make MFA and SSO setup simpler.